 - Selection of pipe rehabilitation and lining strategy

 - Understand pipe condition prior to road resurfacing

 - Identify system failure points before they impact customer service levels

 - Compatible with dry or wet barrel fire hydrants

 - Compatible with standard 4-inch or 4.5-inch hydrant nozzle pumper caps

 The consequences of undetected leaks are costly—but can be avoided.
 Echologics provides access to the best-available acoustic technology to help users overcome their water infrastructure challenges.
-To learn more about our solutions, visit our products page or contact our experts.
+To learn more about our solutions, contact our experts.